 Microprobe glass analyses used 15 kV accelerating voltage and a 10 µm beam with a 10 nA current.
 Peak counting times were 45 s for S, Cl, and F, 40 s for Ti, P, and Mn, 20 s for Si, Ca, Fe, Al, and Mg, and 10 s Na and K (backgrounds were measured on both sides of the peak for half the peak counting times).
 Standards were VG2 basaltic glass (USNM 111240/52;ref (Jarosewich et al., 1980)) for Si, Mg, and Al, Kakanui Pyrope Garnet (USNM 143968) for Fe, and Al, Wollastonite for Ca, Tiburon Albite for Na, MnO3 for Mn, TiO2 for Ti, Orthoclase OR-1A for K, Wilburforce Apatite (USGS-M105731) for P, Barite for S, Sodalite for Cl, and MgF2 for F. Two-sigma relative precision, based on two analyses of VG-2 glass (before and after lava sample was run), are 0.19 wt% for SiO2, 0.15 wt% for Al2O3, 0.003 wt% for TiO2, 0.27 wt% for FeO, 0.009 wt% for MnO, 0.006 wt% for MgO, 0.04 wt% for CaO, 0.11 wt% for Na2O, 0.02 for K2O, 0.04 for P2O5, 0.07 for SO3, 0.0001 for Cl, and 0.002 for F. X-ray intensities were converted to concentrations using standard ZAF corrections(Armstrong, 1988).
 Analyses with totals <99.0 wt% or >100.5 wt% were rejected.
 Reported analyses are an average of four replicate points on individual glass fragments.

-Manuscript Writing
+Manuscript Writing Timeline

 The study presented here was formulated into a letter over days 4 and 5 (September 23-24th), sent to our co-authors on Day 6 (September 25th) and submitted for review to Nature Geoscience on Day 8 - September 27th, 2023 (see S4_Email_and_tracking_record for email confirmations), one week after we begun the simulation.
 Unfortunately, despite our prompt submission, we did not receive a rejection notification until a month later, owing to editorial delays.
 The rejection, based on the grounds of 'lack of appeal for the broader Geoscience community', was surprising, given the significant interest of the Geoscience community in hazard mitigation.
 We proceeded to submit the manuscript to PNAS on October 31st, 2023 (see S4_Email_and_tracking_record) who rejected the manuscript on November 15th (see S4) on similar grounds with the editor comments as follows: “This is indeed an interesting real-time procedure but may be too specialized for PNAS”.
+After submitting to JPET on XX date, we received a rejection from JPET on XX date, based on concerns from reviewers of temperature sensitivity of EOS and the lack of applicability to subduction zones.
 Consequently, it is evident that the delays in the editorial and publishing process constitute possibly the biggest bottleneck for reporting findings to the community, particularly given USGS collaborations means results cannot be posted as preprints prior to peer review.
-We believe Journal of Petrology will serve as an excellent home, and wish we could simply wind back the clock and submit it on Day 8,

 Identifying and Resolving Bottlenecks